sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 ## MSP_WP / MSP_SET_WP

-Special waypoints are 0 and 255.
-0 is the RTH (Home) position, 255 is the POSHOLD position (lat, lon, alt).
+Special waypoints are 0 and 255. #0 returns the RTH (Home) position, #255 returns the current position.
+WP #255 may also be used to set the vehicle's desired location (i.e. "follow me") when the following modes are asserted:

+* NAV_POSHOLD
+* GCS_NAV

 | Name | Type | Usage |
 | ---- | ---- | ----- |